zcorpan/html-parser-book/manuscript/parser.md

 >   Insert the token's character.
 >
 >   Set the frameset-ok flag to "not ok".

->
->   Reconstructing active formatting elements is discussed in the *Misnested tags* section.
+Reconstructing active formatting elements is discussed in the {% ref "parser", "Misnested tags" %} section.

 "Insert the token's character" will check if there is a `Text` node immediately before, and if so, append to it.
 Otherwise it creates a new `Text` node.
 In this case, there is no `Text` node yet, but for the subsequent character tokens there is.

-The frameset-ok flag is discussed in the *Frameset* section.
+The frameset-ok flag is discussed in the {% ref "parser", "Frameset" %} section.

 Finally, the end tag.